The WW2 home front fights against fire bombs/incendiary bombs

 Because of the large number of fires from any one drop of fire bombs and the urgency of putting them out, the task normally fell to householders, and there was no shortage of information and advice on how to do this.
 Read on:

-Possibly fullest set of instructions came from Public Information Leaflet 5 which was circulated to every household and which you may like to read now.
+Possibly the fullest set of instructions came from Public Information Leaflet 5 which was circulated to every household and which you may like to read now.

 Instructions with illustrations on cigarette cards

 At the time, almost everyone smoked cigarettes and it was the practice for cigarette manufacturers to put what was called a cigarette card inside each packet of cigarettes.
 These were brightly coloured pictures with information about the pictures on the back.
 What matters here is that there was a set on air raid protection, and several cards in this theme were on dealing with fire bombs.
-They were attractive and popular, and would have reached a large number of adults, as well as children who collected them.
+They were attractive and popular, and would have reached a large number of adults, as well as children who collected them from older people.
 They are reproduced below, together with their printed instructions - and if you are only scanning this page - are probably the most informative for you.

 Fire drill and the work of the fire brigade